 A continuing demand for streamlined services from constituents; an increasing requirement for compliance with central agency standards, policies and procedures; and minimal funding and staffing resources hinder the agency's ability to move forward with information technology initiatives.
-The Commonwealth of Virginia Security Standards, Governmental Accounting Standards Board Pronouncement 51, audit requirements, budget reductions, data standards, and other central agency requirements have stretched information technology resources.
+The Commonwealth of Virginia Security Standards, audit requirements, budget reductions, data standards, and other central agency requirements have stretched information technology resources.
 The infrastructure partnership requires management of their activities by existing agency staff, again adding to the time constraints.

 The department is working on a number of information technology solutions, such as increasing technology capabilities, providing services on-line through the web portal, and updating legacy mainframe applications.
-The department has almost 100 agency-specific computer applications.
+The department has about 80 agency-specific computer applications.